 Liverpool’s Bizarre Creations, behind the awesome real-world racer-with-weapons Blur and kill-streak competitive shooter The Club, was acquired by Activision in 2007 but closed just four years later, when (the green-rated!)
 Blur failed to turn critical praise into commercial points.
 Creative director Martyn Chudley was damning of the giant publisher’s role in his studio’s demise: “We weren’t making ‘our’ games anymore—we were making games to fill slots.
 We did believe in them, but they were more the products of committees and analysts.
 The culture we’d worked on for so long gradually eroded just enough so that it wasn’t ‘ours’ anymore.”

-Nobody’s about to lose their job at Bungie as Destiny continues to roll out: with expansion packs coming and a number of timed events scheduled for the next few months, the game is a kind of work in progress, making a definitive rating tough so soon after its release—hence the slow reveal of official scores.
+Nobody’s about to lose his job at Bungie as Destiny continues to roll out: With expansion packs coming and a number of timed events scheduled for the next few months, the game is a kind of work in progress, making a definitive rating tough so soon after its release—hence the slow reveal of official scores.
 And yet its Metacritic reception could cost its makers a substantial bonus payout, as Kotaku revealed on September 16.
-According to archive documents dating from 2010, if the game was to reach 90 on Metacritic and/or the game-specific GameRankings site—76.21% at the time of writing – Activision would honor an agreement to pay $2.5m to its developers.
-Which isn’t looking likely, is it.
+According to archive documents dating from 2010, if the game was to reach 90 on Metacritic and/or the game-specific GameRankings site—76.21% at the time of writing—Activision would honor an agreement to pay $2.5 million to its developers.
+Which isn’t looking likely, is it?

-2012’s Binary Domain is a third-person shooter from veteran Sega designer Toshihiro Nagoshi, a man with credits on some true classics: Daytona USA, Super Monkey Ball and the celebrated Yakuza series.
-Like Remember Me, its (near-future Tokyo) setting is excellent and its action incessant, but a few minor shortcomings saw it saddled with a 74 on GameRankings.
+Binary Domain, released in 2012, is a third-person shooter from veteran Sega designer Toshihiro Nagoshi, a man with credits on some true classics: Daytona USA, Super Monkey Ball, and the celebrated Yakuza series.
+Like Remember Me, its (near-future-Tokyo) setting is excellent and its action incessant, but a few minor shortcomings saw it saddled with a 74 on GameRankings.
 Sales were low, with only 20,000 copies sold in two months of US retail.
 Despite a great team behind the scenes, a decent publisher in Sega, and some positive reviews from key publications—8/10 from Eurogamer, 8.5 from Machinima—it’s one of those Edge “failures," falling into what the magazine’s 2012 piece termed the “dreaded mid-tier."

 In its time, the massively popular Wii played host to some spectacularly awful games.
 These ranged from terrible movie tie-ins like Ice Age 4, to the Far Cry series’ low point Vengeance, to the abject disaster that was futuristic racer Wheelspin, a game so bad that Official Nintendo Magazine—yup, the system’s official magazine—called it “one of the worst games we’ve ever played… (that) falls apart quicker than a roll of toilet paper in a car wash."
 Then there was Ninjabread Man, considered “unbearable” by IGN as it awarded the game 1.5/10 and the utterly bizarre Sukeban Shachou Rena, which apparently sold just 100 copies in two weeks in Japan.
 The player must dodge flying cats that have taken over an office, while catching friendly ones.
 Or something.
 I don’t know.
 Watch the video below and try to make sense of it.

-So, go on, embrace the mid-tier, and brave some of its yellows.
-They’re a lot brighter than so many of the formulaic greens above them, and you might even keep a few people in the development game long enough for them to realize your next console obsession.
+So, go on, embrace the mid tier, and brave some of its yellows.
+They’re a lot brighter than so many of the formulaic greens above them, and you might even keep a few people in game development long enough for them to realize your next console obsession.